WASdev/sample.SpringBootWebsocket/README.md

 ### WebJars Locator

-Due to a [known issue](https://github.com/webjars/webjars-locator/issues/78) with the `webjars-locator` dependency and its compatibility with WebSphere (both traditional and Liberty), it doesn't work properly without some modifications (which are propesed in the linked issue).
+Due to a [known issue](https://github.com/webjars/webjars-locator/issues/78) with the `webjars-locator` dependency and its compatibility with WebSphere (both traditional and Liberty), it doesn't work properly without some modifications (which are proposed in the linked issue).
 At the moment, we do not provide a modified version of this artifact which is WebSphere compatible; you'll have to modify the dependency URLs in `/src/main/resources/static/index.html` to include the version numbers of the dependencies or else they won't be found by the resource handler.

 For example, you'll need to change `/webjars/bootstrap/css/bootstrap.min.css` to `/webjars/bootstrap/3.3.7/css/bootstrap.min.css` and so on.
 The version numbers of each dependency are listed in `pom.xml`.